Gonimbrasia belina: Predators

-Like many animals lower down on the food chain, the mopane worms and their eggs often fall prey to various predators as well as disease.
-Often, more than 40% of a mopane worm's eggs will be attacked by various parasites, and the caterpillars themselves are susceptible to infection from a virus that has a high mortality rate.
-The worms' main predators are various birds and humans, which rely on the caterpillars for sustenance.
+The mopane moths and their eggs often fall prey to various predators as well as disease.
+Often, more than 40% of a mopane worm's eggs will be attacked by various predators and the caterpillars themselves are susceptible to infection from a virus that has a high mortality rate.
+The main predators are various birds and humans, which rely on the caterpillars for sustenance.

 Diet

-Although the mopane worm feeds chiefly on the mopane tree, it is not limited to this diet, and can feed on many other trees that are indigenous to the same regions, including the leaves of the mango tree.
+Although the mopane worm feeds chiefly on the mopane tree, it is not limited to this diet, and can feed on many other trees that are indigenous to the same regions, as well as exotics like the leaves of the mango tree.
 Thus the mopane worm is scattered over a fairly large area.
 As the larval stage of the mopane worm is fairly short, in contrast to other browsing caterpillars, the extensive damage to foliage is easily survived by the tree, in time to be replenished for the next generation of mopane worms.
 Like most caterpillars, the mopane worm is a voracious eater, and will continue to eat - almost non-stop - until it reaches the next stage of its life cycle, when it burrows underground to undergo metamorphosis.

 As food

-Mopane worms are hand picked in the wild, often by women and children.
+Mopane worms are hand-picked in the wild, often by women and children.
 In the bush, the caterpillars are not considered to belong to the landowner (if any), but around a house, permission should be sought from the resident.
 Chavanduka describes women in Zimbabwe tying a piece of bark to particular trees to establish ownership, or moving the young caterpillars to trees nearer home.
 When the caterpillar has been picked, it is pinched at the tail end to rupture the innards.
 The picker then squeezes it like a tube of toothpaste or lengthwise like a concertina, and whips it to expel the slimy, green contents of the gut.